canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q13/QuestionText.md

 ## Question Text

-You are developing a wholesale application consisting of items that can be purchased in large quantities.
-Make a Java class called **Detergent** to model such an instance using the requirements below:
+You are developing a wholesale application that facilitates the purchasing of items in large quantities.
+Using the requirements below, write a Java class called **Detergent** to model the details of one product.

 ### Detergent Class: